MicrosoftDocs/data-api-builder-docs/data-api-builder/get-started/get-started-azure-sql.md

 As mentioned before, this tutorial assumes that you already have a SQL Server or an Azure SQL database that can be used as playground.

+## Create a sample database

+If you don't have a SQL Server or Azure SQL database, you can create one in Azure.
+You can use the Azure Portal or the Azure CLI.
+More details here: [Quickstart: Create a single database - Azure SQL Database](/azure/azure-sql/database/single-database-create-quickstart?view=azuresql&tabs=azure-portal&preserve-view=true)

 ## Get the database connection string

 There are several ways to get an Azure SQL database connection string.
 More details here: [Azure SQL Database and Azure SQL Managed Instance connect and query articles](/azure/azure-sql/database/connect-query-content-reference-guide?view=azuresql&preserve-view=true)